Complaints Management Process

-Council has a formal administrative review process, called the "administrative action complaints process", in place.
-This process provides customers the opportunity to request an administrative review of decisions made by Council officers or Council in relation to the length of time, quality or how an officer has treated a customer and where there are no other appeal provisions available.
+Council has a formal complaint management process, called the "administrative action complaints process", in place.
+This process provides customers with the opportunity to request an administrative review of decisions made by Council officers or Council in relation to the length of time, quality or how an officer has treated a customer and where there are no other appeal provisions available.

 Council places a high value on feedback from its customers and this feedback is used to shape and refine the future delivery of products and services.

-For all matters involving a Council officer, you should contact the staff member you have been dealing with in the first instance.
-This officer will try to resolve the problem where possible, or the matter may be referred to another more appropriate officer to attempt a resolution.
+For all matters involving a Council officer, you are encouraged to contact the staff member you have been dealing with in the first instance.
+This officer will try to resolve the problem informally, where possible.

-There is no fee associated with lodging an administrative review application.
+There is no fee associated with lodging a complaint form.

-Once an application for administrative review has been received, Council is generally obliged to make a decision within 90 days.
-For more complicated issues, the timeframe for receiving a response is 140 days.
+Once a complaint form has been received, Council is generally obliged to make a decision within 60 business days.
+For more complicated issues, the timeframe for receiving a response is 90 business days.

-In the event that you remain dissatisfied with the review undertaken by Council under this process you may refer the matter to an external complaint management body, such as the Queensland Ombudsman's Office.
-Refer to It's OK to Complain - Your Rights Are Our Concern (PDF 80 KB) for more information about your rights and how complaints are handled.
+After the above process is complete, in the event that you remain dissatisfied with the review undertaken by Council under this process you may refer the matter to an external complaint management body, such as the Queensland Ombudsman's Office.
+Refer to It's OK to Complain for more information about your rights and how complaints are handled.